 Reconnect with your “self” to boost winter energy

 Let’s face it – this time of year can seem a little bleak.
+Our winter energy can feel pretty low.
 The cosy twinkling’s of Christmas has passed, the exhilaration of a shiny New Year has worn off, and it can leave us feeling a bit flat.
 I’ve been exploring ways to make the early part of the year feel less like a time to ‘get through’, and more like a unique opportunity to restore and rejuvenate – I hope they help you to relish the weeks ahead and make them into a special time of year in their own right!

 1 – Honour your human rhythms.

 We may not actually hibernate like animals do, but if ever there was a time to replenish our winter energy supplies with plenty of rest, it’s now.
 Are you waking up before your alarm, feeling well-rested?
 If not, then perhaps it’s time to listen to your body and spend longer in bed by beginning your night-time routine earlier.
 An early night can feel really luxurious and nourishing, and if you struggle to fall asleep at an earlier hour, why not drift off listening to a guided relaxation?

 2 – Speaking of night-time routines – do you have one?